Join us at the 2025 AEE and Bauhinia Experiential Learning Asia-Pacific Region Conference, held at The ISF Academy from February 12-16, 2025!

 She is the author of The Complete Guide to Service Learning and two books with environmental advocate Philippe Cousteau, Going Blue: A Teen Guide to Saving Earth’s Ocean, Lakes, Rivers & Wetlands and Make a Splash!
 A Kid’s Guide to Saving Earth’s Ocean, Lakes, Rivers, & Wetlands.
 She has also written a series of Kid’s Guides tackling the subjects of climate change and global warming, hunger and homeless, reading, protecting and caring for animals.
 Her first published book, Word Works–Why the Alphabet is a Kid’s Best Friend , was written to keep the joy of writing alive for children.

 Dr. David Marsden’s journey in outdoor education, stretching over three decades, traces back to his formative adventures in the wilderness regions of South Eastern Australia.
 These early explorations ignited his passion, setting the stage for a career that started as a technical instructor and evolved into an outdoor educator, academic, consultant, and executive.
 Along the way, Dave has worked closely with a diverse array of age groups and cultural backgrounds, guiding them through immersive experiences rooted in slow and wild pedagogies.
+He is now the Founder of The OREAS Group.

 Dave’s influence extends beyond his organisational leadership, reaching into advocacy roles.
 Currently, he serves on the board of Outdoors Victoria and holds the position of deputy chair on the National Centre for Outdoor Risk and Readiness advisory group.
 In these roles, he promotes outdoor education and time in nature as a means to foster genuine human care and environmental stewardship.